CS 7641: Machine Learning

 Overview

-This is a graduate Machine Learning Series, initially created by Charles Isbell (University of Wisconsin-Madison) and Michael Littman (Brown University) where the lectures are Socratic discussions on the material.
-The course is lead by TJ LaGrow (Georgia Tech) with significant refactoring and refurbishment.
+This is a graduate Machine Learning Series, initially created by Charles Isbell (Chancellor, University of Illinois Urbana-Champaign) and Michael Littman (Associate Provost, Brown University) where the lectures are Socratic discussions.
+The course is led by Theodore LaGrow (Georgia Tech) and has been updated with current examples, tooling, and assessments.

 Preview